BitBadges/grant-application/application.md

 ## Development Status :open_book:
 ---

-Write now in regards to the substrate sidechain, we have
+Right now in regards to the substrate sidechain, we have

 ---